th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

   the stand-by clock can take over and become the new Master Clock.
 - **Two Master Clocks Exploiting Network Redundancy**: A larger network containing a primary and a hot-standby master node, with two time domains each.
 Time synchronization is protected against the failure of a master node and any link in the network.

-In the ``General`` configuration, we enable :ned:`Gptp` modules in all network nodes, and configure a random, constant clock drift for all clocks in the network:
+In the ``General`` configuration, we enable :ned:`Gptp` modules in all network nodes, and configure a random clock drift rate for the master clocks, and a constant clock drift rate for the clocks in slave and bridge nodes (specified with a random distribution for each one):

+.. **TODO** actually, its random for the clock nodes and constant for all others

 .. literalinclude:: ../omnetpp.ini
    :language: ini